 (\ref{ex:LMhypTGTProd}-i) can be used as a kind of screening method for picking out which attention heads at which layers are candidates for interpretation as a given production.
 For (\ref{ex:LMhypTGTProd}-ii), there is already publicly-available software to perform the analysis.
-Exploiting the framework of Tensor Product Representations (TPRs, App.~\ref{sec:TPR}), the \textsc{Discover} package \shortcite{mccoy2019rnns} can take as input a set of hidden vectors from a `target model' under analysis, as well as a hypothesis about the symbol structures that these vectors embed: here, a set of roles (variables) have been assigned fillers (values).
-In the \textsc{Discover} technique (the `decoder' variant, McCoy, 2022, Sec.~7.3.1 ), a trainable auxiliary neural network takes the target hidden vector and decomposes it according to the symbol structure hypothesized to interpret it: this auxiliary network learns a vector embedding for the hypothesized roles and their possible fillers, and a linear transformation to map the target vector to a space of the dimensionality of a TPR constructed using those vector embeddings.
-Optimization adjusts these embeddings, and the linear transformation, so that the resulting linearly-transformed TPR vector best approximates the actual target hidden vector.
-If the result is a good approximation with small error, then the hypothesis is confirmed and, given the hypothesized role:filler structure for any target hidden vector, we have a fully interpretable, closed-form equation for a TPR which is the component of the hidden state lying in the subspace targeted by the \textsc{Discover} interpretation.
+Exploiting the framework of Tensor Product Representations (TPRs, \TPR), the \textsc{Discover} package \cite{mccoy2019rnns} can take as input a set of hidden vectors from a `target model' under analysis, as well as a hypothesis about the symbol structures that these vectors embed: here, a set of roles (variables) that have been assigned fillers (values).
+In the \textsc{Discover} technique (the `decoder' variant, McCoy, 2022, Sec.~7.3.1 ), a trainable auxiliary neural network takes the hidden vector to be interpreted and decomposes it according to the symbol structure hypothesized as its interpretation: this auxiliary network learns a vector embedding for the hypothesized roles and their possible fillers, and a linear transformation to map the target hidden vector to a space of the dimensionality of a TPR constructed using those vector embeddings.
+Optimization adjusts these embeddings, and the linear transformation, so that the structure resulting from decomposition best approximates the hypothesized symbol structure.
+If the result is a good approximation, then the hypothesis is confirmed and, given the hypothesized role:filler structure for any target hidden vector, we have a closed-form equation for a TPR which is the component of the hidden state lying in the subspace targeted by the \textsc{Discover} interpretation.